4iar/awesome-jetbrains/README.md

 ## Misc

 - [String Manipulation](https://plugins.jetbrains.com/plugin/2162) - Provides actions for text manipulation such as: style toggling (snake/hyphen etc), encoding (base64, md5), incrementing, sorting, aligning, and trimming.
+- [Grep Console](https://plugins.jetbrains.com/plugin/7125) - Allows you to define a series of regular expressions which will be tested against the console output or file.
 - [LiveEdit](https://plugins.jetbrains.com/plugin/7007) - Provides live edit HTML/CSS/JavaScript.
 Note: works as part of JavaScript debug session only.

 ## Appearance